Homeowners Insurance

 What does homeowners insurance cover?

-A standard homeowners policy protects you against a range of common risks, helping you rebuild, replace, or recover when life doesn’t go as planned.
+A standard homeowners insurance policy protects you against many of life’s most common and costly risks—helping you rebuild, replace, or recover when the unexpected happens.

 Coverage typically includes:

-Personal Property — Protects your belongings like furniture, electronics, and clothing from covered losses.
+Personal Property — Protects belongings like furniture, electronics, and clothing from covered losses.

 Loss of Use — Helps pay for temporary living expenses if your home becomes uninhabitable after a covered claim.